Two grown-up books and several kid books today:

 First up: Michael Korda’s classic, “Country Matters.”
 I love the heck out of this book.
 “Have no fear, Roe is here!”
 I read this when it first came out, at my Mom’s recommendation, and we’ve both re-read it several times.
-It’s wiping away tears funny, especially if you love animals, old houses, and are surrounded by people who have “boundary issues.”
+It’s wiping-away-tears funny, especially if you love animals, old houses, and are surrounded by people who have “boundary issues.”

 The Rocket series, written by Tad Hills, is pretty adorable and just right for the littlest readers.
 (Schwartz & Wade Books, New York, 2013, $10.99, unpaged.)
-Rocket is an eager pup who really wants to learn to read.
+Rocket is an eager pup who wants to learn to read.
 The illustrations are colorful and sweet, and the main character is appealing.

-“Listen!” by Stephanie Tolan (HarperCollins Publishers, New York, New York, 2006, $16.89, 197 pages) would be a good choice for kids who are struggling with loss.
-(Anyone who loves a good dog story will love this one, as well.)
-The author wrote another favorite of mine, “Surviving the Applewhites,” which you might want to check out, too.
-“Listen!” is a tale of a girl who has recently lost her mother, and is spending her summer mostly alone, trying to tame a feral dog, was another quiet book that turned out to be quite moving.
-“Love cannot be forced, love cannot be coaxed and teased.
-It comes out of Heaven, unasked and unsought.” — Pearl Buck
+“Listen!” by Stephanie Tolan (HarperCollins Publishers, New York, New York, 2006, $16.89, 197 pages) is a good choice for kids who are struggling with loss.
+(Anyone who loves a good dog story will love this one, too.)
+The author wrote another favorite of mine, “Surviving the Applewhites,” which is an awesome read about an unusual family and some cool, misunderstood kids.

 The End.